Berkeley Science Books

 Solving the Equations of Motion

 While a closed form solution is not possible, Newton was able to show that Kepler's laws could be derived from the equations of motion.
-We will content ourselves with showing that the orbit is a ellipse.
+We will content ourselves with showing that the orbit is an ellipse.

 Multiplying the second equation of motion by r(t) gives